-The Wankel rotary engine features the freest breathing, being rid of camshafts, valves, springs etc. This toroidal rotary engine features as free breathing as the Wankel rotary engine, being also rid of camshafts, valves, springs etc.
+The Wankel rotary engine features the freest breathing, being rid of camshafts, valves, springs etc. The PatRE rotary engine features as free breathing as the Wankel rotary engine, being also rid of camshafts, valves, springs etc.

 The attenuated combustion chamber and the poor sealing have been, and still are, Wankel's Achilles' heel, causing way lower thermal efficiency than conventional.
-This toroidal rotary engine has not the sealing problems of the Wankel rotary: its "piston rings" - more than one if desirable - keep "surface contact" with the toroidal "cylinder", while Wankel's rotor apex seals - inevitably one only per rotor apex - keep poor "line contact" with the epitrochoid.
-It is also the shape of the combustion chamber of this toroidal engine which is as compact as the combustion chamber of the conventional reciprocating engine.
+This rotary engine has not the sealing problems of the Wankel rotary: its "piston rings" - more than one if desirable - keep "surface contact" with the toroidal "cylinder", while Wankel's rotor apex seals - inevitably one only per rotor apex - keep poor "line contact" with the epitrochoid.
+It is also the shape of the combustion chamber of the PatRE rotary engine: it is as compact as the combustion chamber of the conventional reciprocating engine.
 The good sealing, the compact combustion chamber and the low friction enable comparable to the conventional, if not better, thermal efficiency.

-The two-rotor Wankel rotary engine completes two combustions per power shaft rev, while this toroidal engine completes four combustions per power shaft rev (one per chamber).
+The two-rotor Wankel rotary engine completes two combustions per power shaft rotation, while the PatRE rotary engine completes four combustions per power shaft rotation (one per chamber).

 The Wankel rotary engine needs a pair of gear wheels to synchronize the motion of the rotor with the power shaft, it also needs counterbalancing weights on the power shaft.
-This toroidal rotary engine needs neither gear wheels nor counterbalancing webs.
+The PatRE rotary engine needs neither gear wheels nor counterbalancing webs.

-For equal "expansion cycle" (or power stroke) duration (i.e. time in seconds), the power shaft of the Wankel rotates three times faster, while the crankshaft of the conventional rotates two times faster than the power shaft of this toroidal rotary engine.
+For equal "expansion cycle" (or power stroke) duration (i.e. time in seconds), the power shaft of the Wankel rotates three times faster, while the crankshaft of the conventional rotates two times faster than the power shaft of the PatRE rotary engine.

 This built-in revs reduction is beneficial in many applications.
 For instance when a propeller of an airplane is driven directly by the power shaft.